a-g-hantash/log-analysis-project/README.md

 2. Download and install Vagrant and VirtualBox.
 If you are running a Windows Operating System, Vagrant Version 1.9.2 is the most stable.

 3. Download the [VagrantFile](https://github.com/udacity/fullstack-nanodegree-vm/blob/master/vagrant/Vagrantfile)for running the preconfigured Vagrant settings.
+Place it into a folder.
+Call it whatever you want.

 4. Download the [database](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)

-5. Open the Udacity Vagrant Folder in the bash terminal and cd into the Vagrant folder.
+5. Open a bash terminal and `cd` into the folder you placed your VagrantFile in.

-6. Open a bash terminal and run the command `vagrant up`.
+6. Run the command `vagrant up`.
 For Windows users, Git is the recommended terminal.

 7. Once vagrant is installed successfully, run the command `vagrant ssh` to start up the virtual environment.